lwindolf/lzone-cheat-sheets/cheat-sheet/DevOps Automation/Jenkins Pipeline DSL.md

 - there is always a container 'jnlp' which runs the Jenkins agent
 - when you do not use `container('...') {}` you are running inside the 'jnlp' container
 - you can override the 'jnlp' container by defining your own `containerTemplate(name:'jnlp', ...)`
+- SCM checkout *always* happens in the 'jnlp' container!

 ### Docker-in-Docker